CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_update_cluster.md

 ```
       --all                        all resources.
       --cpu string                 Set the number of millicores to request for the CPU, e.g. "100m" or "0.1".
-Overrides the value in "resources-config"
       --disable-autofail           Disables autofail capabitilies in the cluster.
       --disable-standby            Disables standby mode if enabled in the cluster(s) specified.
       --enable-autofail            Enables autofail capabitilies in the cluster.
   -h, --help                       help for cluster
       --memory string              Set the amount of RAM to request, e.g. 1GiB.
-Overrides the value in "resources-config"
       --no-prompt                  No command line confirmation.
       --pgbackrest-cpu string      Set the number of millicores to request for CPU for the pgBackRest repository.
       --pgbackrest-memory string   Set the amount of Memory to request for the pgBackRest repository.